 This new visa waiver system eliminates the need for travellers to obtain a visa via a local embassy or consulate.
-Instead, those willing to visit New Zealand for short stays can fill out an online application and receive their NZeTA usually within a matter of hours.
+Instead, those visiting New Zealand for short stays can fill out an online application and receive their NZeTA usually within a matter of hours.

-The NZeTA is also a security measure as it allows the New Zealand Border Security officials to pre-screens travellers before they arrive in the country and identify any potential threats before they arise.
+The NZeTA is also a security measure as it allows the New Zealand border security officials to pre-screen travellers before they arrive in the country and identify any potential threats.

 When do South Korean citizens need to apply for an eTA NZ?

-Whether they intend to holiday in New Zealand or are going to be stopping over on their way to a third country, travellers from eligible countries, including South Korea, need to apply for the NZeTA prior to their arrival in the country.
+Whether they intend to holiday in New Zealand or are going to be stopping over on their way to a third country, travellers from eligible countries, including South Korea, need to apply for the NZeTA prior to their arrival.

-Additionally, South Korean passengers travelling in a cruise ship will also be required to obtain an NZeTA before arriving in the country.
+Additionally, South Korean passengers travelling on a cruise ship will also be required to obtain an NZeTA before arriving in the country.

-Although the NZeTA can usually be obtained within minutes from the time the petitioner submits his/her online application, it is still advisable to apply for the visa waiver ahead of time.
-This is to ensure that if the applicant’s visa waiver is denied or there are any processing delays, there is enough time to correct them or account for them.
+Although the NZeTA can usually be obtained within minutes from the time the petitioner submits his/her online application, it is still advisable to apply for the visa waiver early in case of any processing delays.

-The NZeTA application process itself is very simple.
-Applicants need to access the New Zealand eTA website and navigate to the online application form.
-Once there, travellers will be asked to provide some personal details such as name, address, date of birth as well as passport information.
+The online NZeTA application process itself is very simple.
+Applicants are required to provide some personal details such as name, address, date of birth as well as passport information.
 They will also be asked about past criminal history and plans regarding their visit to New Zealand.

-The information entered on the online NZeTA application should be as accurate as possible.
-Any mismatch between the information provided on the form and that which is shown on the applicant’s travel documents can render the application invalid.
-This can lead to a denial of the NZeTA visa waiver.
+The information entered into the NZeTA application should be as accurate as possible.
+Any discrepancies between the information provided on the form and that which is shown on the applicant’s travel documents can render the application invalid and lead to a denial of the NZeTA visa waiver.
 In certain cases, the visa waiver might be granted but the applicant may face travel delays as a result.

 Travellers will have the opportunity to revise any incorrect or missing information on the application form before submitting it.

-Once the visa waiver application has been submitted, the petitioner will receive his/her NZeTA via email.
+Once the visa waiver application has been approved, the petitioner will receive his/her NZeTA via email.